kyuridenamida/atcoder-tools/CONTRIBUTING.md

-_Sorry for non-Japanese readers, but currently the English version of the contribution guide is unavailable.
+_Sorry for non-Japanese readers, but currently the English version of the contribution guide is unavailable although your contribution is welcome.
 In the meanwhile, please try machine translation or ask [@kyuridenamida](https://twitter.com/kyuridenamida) directly on Twitter for the contribution guideline._

 # コントリビューションガイド